 12.4, All personal data to be transferred physically, whether in hardcopy form or on removable electronic media shall be transferred in a suitable container marked “confidential”.

 The Company shall ensure that the following measures are taken with respect to the storage of personal data:

-13.1, All electronic copies of personal data should be stored securely using recognised branded software and password protected.
+13.1, All electronic copies of personal data should be stored securely using recognised branded software and password protected where possible.

-13.2, All hardcopies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet, or similar;
+13.2, All hardcopies of personal data, along with any electronic copies stored on physical or removable media should be stored securely in a locked box, drawer, cabinet, or similar;

 14, Data Security – Disposal

 When any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted, shredded, and disposed of.
 For further information on the deletion and disposal of personal data, please refer to the Company’s Data Retention Policy.

 15, Data Security – Use of Personal Data